 Introducing the FY 2019 and FY 2020 Program Plan

-Our strategies are informed first and foremost by those working on the frontlines.
-In our most recent series of listening sessions, nonprofit leaders shared that our current strategies are working and provided valuable feedback on how the Foundation can strengthen its practice.
+Our strategies remain informed first and foremost by those working on the frontlines.
+In our most recent grantee and applicant perception surveys, nonprofit leaders reiterated that our current strategies are working and provided valuable feedback on how the Foundation can strengthen its practice.
 We take this feedback seriously, and key elements in this Plan are directly related to what we’re hearing from the sector.

 We hold a vision for Southern California as a place where all people can participate, prosper, and reach their full potential—where diversity is celebrated and justice flourishes.
 We are inspired daily by the innovative and courageous work of the nonprofit organizations we are honored to serve.
 Their leadership pushes us to work harder and be bolder on their behalf.

 To view the one-page overview of our Program Plan strategies click here.